kurowhiter/js-mongo-model/README.md

 # js-mongo-model
-mongo model for pure js
+Simple mongo model for pure js only.